Editor's note

 The platform distinguishes between visitors and contributors.
 Both can upload and explore the annotation pipeline.
 The difference is that only a contributor’s uploads enter the CORPUS library.
 The transition requires a lightweight vetting process: does this person have a credible production history?
 Do they make music that predates the generative AI wave?
 What kind of work is it?

-This is not scalable in the way platform economics demands.
-It is deliberately slow.
-The alternative — open registration and retroactive moderation — is precisely the model that has produced the content crisis now visible on every major music platform.
+This is not scalable in the way platform economics demands; it is deliberately slow.
+The alternative (open registration and retroactive moderation) is precisely the model that has produced the content crisis now visible on every major music platform.

 We will need to revisit this as the corpus grows.
 Some of the vetting may become automatable.
 But the principle is fixed: the quality of the dataset is bounded by the quality of the contributor base, and quality requires knowledge, not just volume.